Financial Architecture: Modeling for Scrutiny and Scale

 Scenario Planning and Sensitivity Analysis

 Investors expect you to know your "breaking points."
-A static model isn't enough.
+A static model is not enough.
 You need to show what happens in different scenarios.
+This is where the driver-based approach truly pays off: because each output traces to adjustable inputs, you can model scenarios by changing a small number of key assumptions.

 Pessimistic Case